dmuth/craps-simulator/README.md

 I'm traveling to Vegas for a conference, and since I'm not much of a gambler,  I decided to write a craps simulator so that I could test betting strategies in the game.

-I also wrote this as an experience in creating a software architecture which is event-driven.
+I also wrote this to gain a little experience in creating a software architecture which is event-driven from the ground up.

 # Requirements